Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Introduction

 This paper is organized as follows.
+Section \ref{sec:lit} discusses the related literature.
 Section \ref{sec:setup} introduces the basic setup and discusses, in some detail, an example illustrating our methods.
-We present our main results for the exit problem for one population model in Section \ref{sec:escape}.
-In Section \ref{sec:application} we present results for two population model and analyze the Nash demand game.
-To streamline the presentation, we focus on the exit problem in the main text.
-In the Appendix, we show that our result for the exit problem can be used to study the stochastic stability problem (Appendix \ref{appen:suff}) and that our comparison method can also be directly applied to the stochastic stability problem for three strategy games (Appendix \ref{sec:direct-sse}).
-The Appendix provides the technical details and proofs of the results.
+We present our main results for the exit problem for one population models in Section \ref{sec:escape}.
+In Section \ref{sec:application}, we present results for two population models and analyze the Nash demand game.
+In the appendix, we show that our result for the exit problem can be used to study the stochastic stability problem.
+The appendix also provides the technical details and proofs of the paper's results.

+\com{and that our comparison method can also be directly applied to the stochastic stability problem for three strategy games (Appendix \ref{sec:direct-sse}). }

 \tocless